-Compute the cwt. per acre allowed for a replanting payment by dividing the insured's cost to replant by the price election, and multiplying this result by the share (if individual AIP guidelines require application of insured's share prior to entry on the claim form).
+Compute the cwt. per acre allowed for a replanting payment by dividing the insured's cost to replant by the price election, and multiplying this result by the share (if an individual AIP guidelines require application of insured's share prior to entry on the PW).
 This number must reflect the insured's cost to replant, but cannot exceed the maximum amount allowed.
-Show all calculations in the Narrative of the claim form or on a Special Report.
+Show all calculations in the Narrative of the PW or on a Special Report.